stackbit-projects/neat-rabbit-014d0/src/pages/blog/growing_circuits.md

 image_alt:
 figure: images/peoBrianEvo_000.gif
 figure_caption: >-
   <b>Modeling epigenetic development.</b> Axon-terminals from randomly-activated patches of retinal cells (top-left) excite tectal cells (top-right) to release neurotropin, a chemical that diffuses to nearby locations.
 Migrating up the neurotropin gradient, axons from neighboring retinal cells converge on neighboring tectal cells.
 Coloring retinal cells (bottom-left) and tracing the colors reveals a map forming in the tectum (bottom-right).
-This simulation was performed by a neuromorphic chip: electrons emulate neurotropin and softwires emulate axon-migration.
-[Brian Taba 2002]
+This simulation was performed by a neuromorphic chip: electrons emulate neurotropin and softwires emulate axon-migration. [<a href="https://web.stanford.edu/group/brainsinsilicon/documents/02_conf_NIPS_Topo.pdf" target="_blank">Brian Taba 2003</a>]
 excerpt: >-
   The genome's billion (10^9) bits cannot specify where each synapse in the brain goes—--a hundred million times more bits are required to list the quadrillion (10^15) connections among the brain's trillion (10^12) neurons
 seo: